nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/customization/generic/encryption-at-rest.md

 +++

 `encryptionAtRest` variable enables encrypting kubernetes resources at REST using provided encryption provider.
-When this variable is set, kuberntetes secrets and configmaps are encrypted before writing them at `etcd`.
+When this variable is set, kuberntetes `secrets` and `configmap`s are encrypted before writing them at `etcd`.

 If the `encryptionAtRest` property is not specified, then the customization will be skipped.
-The secrets and configmaps will not be stored as encrypted in `etcd`.
+The `secrets` and `configmaps` will not be stored as encrypted in `etcd`.

 We support following encryption providers